Vyral/pehr-black/_drafts/6-ways-to-win-a-bidding-war.md

 {% include youtube.html %}

+<center><em>Winning a bidding war is necessary for today’s homebuyers.
+Here are a few ways you can increase your chances of success.</em></center>

-It seems that we have 10 buyers for every single home in today’s market.
+<br>It seems that we have 10 buyers for every single home in today’s market.
 If you’re in the market to buy a home, how can you win when multiple offers are the norm? **A lot of cash buyers are the ones making out, but here’s how you can beat them:**

 1\.
 Cut time frames in half<br>2\.
 Have everything pre-underwritten with a lender<br>3\.
 Have money already at the title company